-The world is going through a critical, uncertain, and unpredictable stage of disaster and destruction because of COVID-19 pandemic (Sarkar, 2020).
+The world is going through a critical, uncertain, and unpredictable stage of disaster and destruction because of pandemic COVID-19 (Sarkar, 2020).
 All the aspects of life are getting severely influenced including education.
-The recent COVID-19 pandemic has changed the way of education of millions of students (Fulsawange et al., 2020).
+The recent pandemic Covid-19 has changed the way of education of millions of students (Fulsawange et al., 2020).
 The education system is going through a paradigm shift.
 Radical changes are being seen in the field of education in the form of digital technology.
 In classroom settings with desks, tables, and blackboards, teaching does not have to be done; it can be done in people's rooms, millions of miles away behind their personal computers (Lotfi & Pozveh, 2019).
-All of a sudden new forms of learning like virtual learning, online learning, or digital learning replaced the traditional forms of face-to-face learning because of unavoidable circumstances during COVID-19 pandemic.
+All of a sudden new forms of learning like virtual learning, online learning, digital learning, etc replaced the traditional forms of face-to-face learning because of unavoidable circumstances during pandemic COVID-19.

-Tekerek (2020:29) states that the constraints of education "lockdown" due to COVID-19 pandemic increased the necessity to learn online.
-In mitigating the spread of this pandemic policymakers as much as possible, these online initiatives have changed the face of the school/institution traditional education system to a great extent.
+Tekerek (2020, p.
+29) states that the constraints of education "lockdown' due to pandemic COVID-19 increased the necessity to learn online.
+In mitigating the spread of this pandemic policymakers as much as possible.
+These online initiatives have changed the face of the school/institution traditional education system to a great extent.
 Several challenges as well are being faced by the teachers and students.
-Since the options are limited during COVID-19 pandemic, teachers and students are asked to go through online activities to continue the education process as much as possible.
+Since the options are limited during pandemic COVID-19, teachers and students are asked to go through online activities to continue the education process as much as possible.
 Rising to the occasion, many digital platforms are being increasingly made available by the government to provide students free access to the learning materials.
 The virtual platforms of learning or e-learning platform have given hope to the teachers and students during this pandemic.

-According to Fulsawange et al. (2020:51), online learning or e-learning is implemented during the teaching and learning process remotely on digital platforms.
-E-learning uses network technology, or it can be said online system facilitates learning (Fitria, 2021).
-The pandemic offers higher education institutions outstanding training to test their readiness for and implementation of online learning (Daniel, 2021:36).
+According to Fulsawange et al. (2020, p.
+51), online learning or e-learning is implemented during the teaching and learning process remotely on digital platforms.
+The pandemic offers higher education institutions outstanding training to test the readiness for and implementation of online learning (Daniel, 2021, p.
+36).
 The emergence of Information and Communication Technology (ICT) innovations in learning has enabled learning to take place anywhere and wherever (Shukri et al., 2020).
 Stimulus and increased learner engagement within the classroom have been applied by infusing innovations in classroom instruction.
-Guzacheva (2020) states that in almost every sector, distance learning has a vast presence.
+(Guzacheva, 2020) states that in almost every sector, distance learning has a vast presence.
 Language teaching is one such area where the methods of learning have been taken over and changed by technology.

-There are two basic interactive models of online education or online learning (e-learning), they are asynchronous and synchronous (Gulsun, 2015:111).
-Asynchronous means that the learners and the facilitator do not participate in the meeting at the same time, for example, emails, web, blog, internet chat, and many more.
-The nature of participating asynchronously is key in online courses.
+There are two basic interactive models of online education or online learning (e-learning), they are asynchronous and synchronous (Gulsun, 2015, p.
+111).
+Asynchronous means that the learners, or learners, and the facilitator do not participate in the meeting at the same time, for example, emails, web, blog, internet chat, etc. The nature of participating asynchronously is key in online courses.
 This encourages participants to be able to balance time for college with families, jobs, and other duties.
 Under comfortable conditions, learners can conveniently log into the e-learning site from any virtual location and then download or exchange documents and give their peers and/or teachers emails.
 Students also can spend time polishing their assignments and contributions.
-Hong Ng (2020) states that the biggest challenge is how to use synchronous learning to promote those connections without permitting face-to-face sessions due to the need to expand physical distance.
+Hong Ng (2020) states that the biggest allenge is how to use synchronous learning to promote those connections without permitting face-to-face sessions due to the need to expand physical distance.